letmetest1822-sami/JAVA_EU2_Tasks_Lessons_Sami_K/README.md

 # Tasks_EU_Sami_K
-These are the tasks from the recorded videos.
+These are the tasks and solutions of the example problems from the recorded videos.